MVS Mail page

 Sending mail from MVS with fonts and colors using HTML

-Many email clients such as Netscape and MS Outlook Express can properly handle HTML (Hyper Text Markup Langauge) formated email.
+Most email clients can properly handle HTML (Hyper Text Markup Langauge) formated email.
 HTML is the language used in web pages.
 Here is an example of a jobstream that sends a SMTP note with a HTML MIME extension:

 //SENDNOTE EXEC PGM=IEBGENER //SYSIN DD DUMMY //SYSPRINT DD SYSOUT=* //SYSUT2 DD SYSOUT=(B,SMTP) //SYSUT1 DD * helo MVSHOST mail from:<MVSUser@MVSHost.xyz.com> rcpt to:<unixuser@pop3.xyz.com> data From: MVSUser@MVSHost.xyz.com To: unixuser@pop3.xyz.com Subject: Test message from MVS using SMTP (with HTML MIME) MIME-Version: 1.0 Content-type: multipart/mixed; boundary="simple boundary" You have received mail whose body is in the HTML Format. --simple boundary Content-type: text/html <font face="Courier" size="+2" color=blue> This is Courier font in blue</font> <br><br> <font face="Arial" size="+3" color=red> This is the Arial font in red</font> --simple boundary-- /*